 Difference between ISO Certification Bodies (CBs) or Accreditation Bodies (ABs)

 The ISO has does not assess or provide certificates to organizations, itself.
 This is performed by external CBs.

-To get your organization ISO certified, you need to apply for ISO with a CB who will audit your organization and may issue you an ISO certificate, based on whether or not your processes, products, and services fulfill the criteria as set by ISO.
+To get your organization ISO certified, you need to apply ISO with a CB who will audit your organization and may issue you an ISO certificate, based on whether or not your processes, products, and services fulfil the criteria as set by ISO.

 These CBs act as a record-keeper, who are authorized to issue such Certificates on management system after checking or auditing that your business model conforms to the specific requirements.